 This Is How It’s Done

-My classmates and I were lying by the pool chatting about the weekend, and about our intentions and goals moving forward.
-At one point, I went off on a tangent about how incredibly important it was for us to use our gifts to change the world, how the world so desperately needed it, how we needed to show up powerfully in the world now.
+My classmates and I were lying by the pool chatting about the weekend, and our intentions and goals moving forward.
+At one point, I went off on a tangent about how imperative it was to use our gifts to change the world, how the world so desperately needed it, and how we needed to show up powerfully in the world now.